ATTRACTIONS at IRELAND'S NATIONAL GAME & COUNTRY FAIR

 Fair at the very special venue of BIRR CASTLE.

-and sea-trout runs and returns from the great salmon and sea-trout rivers of Ireland.
-It is a very special time for FISSTA to promote the salmon youth
+sea-trout runs and returns from the great salmon and sea-trout rivers of Ireland.
+It is a very special time for FISSTA to promote the salmon youth angling

-salmon and sea-trout and in particular to stop the mega salmon farms planned by the state run BIM which, if granted a licence would wipe out our wild
+and sea-trout and in particular to stop the mega salmon farms planned by the state run BIM which, if granted a licence would wipe out our wild fisheries.

 "Thanks to the support of the Great Game Fairs of Ireland and the Irish Country Sports Magazine who gave us access to this huge country sports audience